 Access a uniquely randomized set of binaries for the full Linux stack.
 Deployment is simple, taking less than 5 minutes.

-Polyscripting changes the grammar of a programming languages by scrambling the keywords used during lexical analysis.
+Polyscripting changes the grammar of a programming language by scrambling the keywords used during lexical analysis.